 Ryan Clark wasn’t the first former NFL player to join ESPN after retiring, and he certainly won’t be the last.

 Clark, along with former Dallas Cowboys defensive lineman Marcus Spears and ex-Lions quarterback Dan Orlovsky, has seen his profile rise in recent years.
-ESPN has used Clark on everything from Get Up! to NFL Live.
+ESPN has used Clark’s commentary on everything from Get Up! to NFL Live.

 Ryan Clark could have died in 2007

-Ryan Clark has sickle cell trait, a condition that puts people at risk in high altitude areas.
+Ryan Clark has sickle cell trait, which puts people at risk in high-altitude areas.

 The Pittsburgh Steelers traveled to face Jay Cutler and the Denver Broncos in October 2007 on Sunday Night Football.
 Clark, who had recently turned 28, recorded four tackles and drew the start in a 31-28 loss.

 Before the team’s plane flew home, Clark developed a terrible pain in the left side of his body.
-Rather than fly with the team, Clark was rushed to a nearby hospital.
+Rather than fly with the team, he was rushed to a nearby hospital.